150Pocahontas/CG_2021/README.md

-# Computação Gráfica 2021
+# Representation of a Solar System
 Language: cpp
-<br />Representation of a Solar System
+<br />Year: 2021
+<br />The development of this project was proposed in the course *Computação Gráfica*,
+<br/>3rd year of the degree in Software Engineering